emard/WiFiJTAG/README.md

 This is fork/adaptation of FSBrowserNG to work as Web interface for my ESP8266 port of Clifford Wolf's Lib(X)SVF.

-It provides JTAG Programmer web page
+It can act as wifi client or access point and provides JTAG Programmer web page like
     http://192.168.4.1/jtag.html

+ESP8266 SPI flash can hold about 2.7MB of svf file, but upload takes few minutes and often may fail inbetween.
+Until some cool upload progress bar is made, watching traffic can be done with tcpdump :)

 It's almost useable but don't click around too much during programming.
 Clicking first time on any of WiFiJTAG web pages